carlosperate/awesome-microbit/README.md

 - [Ada](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Instruction on how to setup the Ada development environment for the micro:bit.
 - [Sniff](http://www.sniff.org.uk/p/bbc-microbit.html) - Sniff is a "Scratch-like" programming language that's designed to help Scratchers move gently from Scratch to more conventional languages.
 - [Lisp](http://www.ulisp.com/show?2672) - An interpreter for the classic AI programming language for the BBC micro:bit.
+- [C# / F#](https://github.com/kekyo/IL2C) - IL2C is a translator implementation of .NET intermediate language to C language, with C# and F# examples for the micro:bit.

 ### Other Interaction Languages